davmac314/dasynq/doc/USAGE.md

 The return from this function is the same as for the POSIX kill() function, except that if the child has already been reaped, it will return -1 with `errno` set to `ESRCH`.

-To ensure that a child process is reaped, call the `reap` function from the callback:

-    my_child_watcher.reap();

-Note that for some implementations, where children are reaped by event loop procesing, the `reap` function may do nothing.

 ## 3.4 Timers